-In order to present our formalism to compute synthetic transits of CMEs, in Section 2.1 we describe the way we implement the piston-shock model to approximate the trajectory (position and speed) of the CME as whole.
-In Section 2.2, we analyze an event to introduce the expressions to estimate the synthetic transit profiles of CMEs.
+In order to present our formalism to compute synthetic transits of CMEs, in Sect.
+2.1 we describe the way we implement the piston-shock model to approximate the trajectory (position and speed) of the CME as a whole.
+In Sect.
+2.2, we analyze an event to introduce the expressions to estimate the synthetic transit profiles of CMEs.